Human Rights Protection

 15. What are the rules for smoking, alcohol and drugs in Canada?

 In Canada, you can smoke in limited spaces only.
 As a rule, smoking is not permitted in public buildings, workplaces, cafes, restaurants and public transport.
 The cost of private health insurance and life insurance is higher for smokers.
 In some buildings there are rooms for smoking, so if you decide to smoke, find out whether this is permitted at a given location.

-Buying, selling and using drugs not prescribed by a doctor and purchased in pharmacies is prohibited.
+Buying, selling and use of drugs not prescribed by a doctor and purchased in pharmacies is prohibited.
 There is a network of health care institutions and organizations in Canada to help get rid of smoking, alcohol and drugs.
-Recent changes in government suggest that the legalization and control of marijuana will soon become a reality; however, for the time being, marijuana remains an illegal drug in Canada.
+Recent changes in government suggest that the legalization and control of marijuana will soon become a reality, however for the time being, marijuana remains an illegal drug in Canada.

 16. Can immigrants serve in the Canadian Army?

-17. Where can I find additional information about human rights protection in Canada?
+17. How can I find additional information about human rights protection in Canada?

 We recommend the following sources about human rights protection